If you intend to participate to GSI:detect and would like to stay informed about the task, please submit your expression of interest here.

-Your expression of interest is not binding but it will help us to organize the task.
+It is not binding but it will help us to organize the task.

-Participants will be allowed to submit a maximum total of 15 runs per model/system as follows:
+Participants will be allowed to submit a maximum total of 15 runs per model/system as follows.

 Use of data for in-context learning